paginabianca/ansible-hetzner-installimage/README.md

 ## Requirements & Dependencies

 ### Hetzner

 - dedicated [Hetzner Root server](https://www.hetzner.com/dedicated-rootserver)
 - SSH key added to the [Key Management](https://robot.your-server.de/key/index)
 - WebService activated with user/pass (https://robot.your-server.de/preferences/index)

 PS: make sure that you the default port 22 is accesible from your machine (ex: whitelisted in the hetzner firewall)

+## Attention.

+**This** for has some changes.
+I'll try to keep the list of available images up to date.
+It also uses the `ansible_host` variable to determine the IP address of the host(target) instead of the `getent` command.

 ### Ansible

 This role was tested against Ansible version 2.7 2.8 2.9 2.10

 ## Variables

 For a full reference of the configuration variables checl [defaults/main.yml](./defaults/main.yml).
 The required variables are:

 ```yaml
 robotws_user: username
 robotws_password: password